-- b) In the pop-up window, click the corresponding check box for each access control group that you want to assign to the imported end users. - c) Click Add Selected. - Step 9 If you want to assign a feature group template, select the template from the Feature Group Template drop-down list.

-The end users are synced with the assigned Feature Group Template only for the first time when the users are not present.
+assig e pop-up window, click the corresponding check box for each access control group that you want to n to the imported end users.
+Add Selected .
+Step 9 If you want to assign a feature group template, select the template from the Feature Group Template drop-down list.
+Note The end users are synced with the assigned Feature Group Template only for the first time when the users are not present.
 If an existing Feature Group Template is modified and a full sync is performed for the associated LDAP, the modifications will not get updated.

-- Step 10 If you want to assign a primary extension by applying a mask to imported telephone numbers, do the following: - a) Check the Apply mask to synced telephone numbers to create a new line for inserted users check box. - b) Enter a Mask.
-For example, a mask of 11XX creates a primary extension of 1145 if the imported telephone number is 8889945. - Step 11 If you want to assign primary extensions from a pool of directory numbers, do the following: - a) Check the Assign new line from the pool list if one was not created based on a synced LDAP telephone number check box. - b) In the DN Pool Start and DN Pool End text boxes, enter the range of directory numbers from which to select primary extensions. - Step 12 In the LDAP Server Information section, enter the hostname or IP address of the LDAP server. - Step 13 If you want to use TLS to create a secure connection to the LDAP server, check the Use TLS check box. - Step 14 Click Save. - Step 15 To complete an LDAP sync, click Perform Full Sync Now.
+Step 10 If you wa nt to assign a primary extension by applying a mask to imported telephone numbers, do the following: a) Check the Apply mask to synced telephone numbers to create a new line for inserted users check box. · · · · · · · · · · · · · · · · · · · a Mask .
+For example, a mask of 11XX creates a primary extension of 1145 if the imported telephone ber is 8889945.
+Step 11 If you wa ant to assign primary extensions from a pool of directory numbers, do the following: / k the Assign new line from the pool list if one was not created based on a synced LDAP telephone ber check box. · · e DN Pool Start and DN Pool End text boxes, enter the range of directory numbers from which to t primary extensions.
+Step 12 I) In the Jabber Endpoint Provisioning section, select one of the required Jabber devices for auto ing from the following drop-down in case you want to create a Jabber device: • Cisc to Dual Mode for Android (BOT) • Cisc to Dual Mode for iPhone (TCT) • Cisc to Jabber for Tablet (TAB) • Cisc to Unified Client Services Framework (CSF) Note The Write back to LDAP option allows you to write the Primary DN chosen from Unified CM back to the LDAP server.
+LDAP attributes available for write back are: telephoneNumber , ipPhone , and mobile .
+Step 13 In the L I DAP Server Information section, enter the hostname or IP address of the LDAP server.
+Step 14 If you want to use TLS to create a secure connection to the LDAP server, check the Use TLS check box.
+Step 15 Click Save.
+Step 16 To complete an LDAP sync, click Perform Full Sync Now .
 Otherwise, you can wait for the scheduled sync.